Ostad, North Khorasan

-Ostad (استاد, also Romanized as Ostād; also known as Āstī Kharvah) is a village in Shah Jahan Rural District, in the Central District of Faruj County, North Khorasan Province, Iran.
-At the 2006 census, its population was 435, in 133 families.
+Ostad (استاد) (Note: Also romanized as Ostād; also known as Āstī Kharvah) is a village in Shah Jahan Rural District of the Central District in Faruj County, North Khorasan province, Iran.

+Demographics

+Population

+At the time of the 2006 National Census, the village's population was 435 in 133 households.
+The following census in 2011 counted 572 people in 201 households.
+The 2016 census measured the population of the village as 398 people in 155 households.